lunaticrito/SmartStride-Companion/README.md

 ## INSPIRATION
 - Visually impaired individuals face challenges in navigating safely and independently (i.e crossing the road)
-- Elderly individuals, including Glaucoma patients, face such issues too -Traditional canes do not detect head-level or distant obstacles
+- Elderly individuals, including Glaucoma patients, face such issues too
+- Traditional canes do not detect head-level or distant obstacles
 - Lack of real-time feedback, voice control, or location sharing in low-cost assistive devices Through this project, we aim to provide an affordable,feature-rich navigation system using accessible hardware.